microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/host-services/link.md

 # Azure Orbital Space SDK - Link Service

-The Link Service is a core component of the Azure Orbital Space SDK, designed to facilitate seamless and secure communication links between satellite payloads and ground stations.
+The Link Service facilitates seamless and secure communication links between satellite payloads and ground stations.
 This service ensures reliable data transmission over space-to-ground and ground-to-space channels, supporting a wide range of mission-critical operations including telemetry data exchange, command and control operations, and payload data downlink.
-Link service is also the means by which payload applications can transmit data to one another.
+Link service is also the means by which payload applications and runtime services transmit data to one another.

 ## Key Features